thetimpratt/ecommerce-sales-analysis/README.md

 Below is the overview page from the Power BI dashboard, with more examples included throughout the report.
 The entire interactive dashboard can be downloaded [here](#).

 ### Sales Trends:
-The company’s sales peaked in December 2021, recording 3,500 orders with total monthly revenue of $1,200,000.
-This spike correlates with increased online shopping during the holiday season, driven by evolving consumer habits during the pandemic.
+The company’s sales peaked in X, recording X orders with total monthly revenue of $X. This spike correlates with increased online shopping during the holiday season, driven by evolving consumer habits during the pandemic.

-However, starting in January 2022, revenue began to decline year-over-year for 18 consecutive months.
-By March 2023, revenue hit a significant low, amounting to approximately $150,000.
-Following this period, there was a modest recovery, aligned with seasonal trends typically observed during the summer months.
+However, starting in X, revenue began to decline month-over-month for X consecutive months.
+By X, revenue hit a significant low, amounting to approximately $X. Following this period, there was a modest recovery, aligned with seasonal trends typically observed during X.

-Despite the overall downward trajectory, the full year of 2022 remained above the pre-COVID 2019 baseline in all three key performance indicators.
-This resilience can be attributed to a strong first quarter in 2022, where revenue and order volume exceeded the same period in 2021, increasing by 25% and 18%, respectively.
+Despite the overall downward trajectory, the full year of 2019 remained above the pre-COVID 2019 baseline in all three key performance indicators.
+This resilience can be attributed to a strong first quarter in 2019, where revenue and order volume exceeded the same period in X, increasing by 25% and 18%, respectively.

-Interestingly, average order value saw a peak in August 2022, driven by a higher proportion of sales in premium electronics.
+Interestingly, average order value saw a peak in X, driven by a higher proportion of sales in premium electronics.

 ![Power BI Chart](#)